rahulrahaman/Uncertainty-Quantification-and-Deep-Ensemble/README.md

 # Uncertainty Quantification and Deep Ensemble
 ##### Experiments from our work Uncertainty Quantification and Deep Ensemble https://arxiv.org/abs/2007.08792

+For the visualization of the under-confidence of ensembles and how pool-then-calibrate helps regain calibration please look into the notebook `evaluate_uq.ipynb`

 In order to train a Deep Ensemble, use the python file `train_ensemble.py`.
 To get details of the command line arguments use the command `python train_ensemble.py --h`.
 This will give the detailed usage of the arguments